 Do you have a question about a GFCI outlet?
 Free over the phone consultations are offered by the local Mesa electricians at Dolce Electric Company.
 Our in-office electrician in Mesa AZ will answer all of your questions.
-He will clarify where indoor and outdoor GFCI receptacles are required and help you determine why your device keeps tripping, will not reset or is not working.
-Our local Mesa AZ electricians are available from 8:00 AM until 5:00 PM today, Thursday, March 23rd, 2017.
+He will clarify where indoor and outdoor GFCI receptacles are required and help you determine if they’re needed for your situation.
+Our local Mesa AZ electricians are available from 8:00 AM until 5:00 PM, Monday thru Friday.
 Inquire today during regular business hours and get the information that you are looking for.

 Ground fault circuit interrupting receptacles or other forms of ground fault circuit interrupter protection are required by the national electrical code for all 15 amp and 20 amp outlets operating at 120 volts in the following residential areas: